Syennagraham/hps_pilot_interface/README.md

 # hps_pilot_interface
 The purpose of this repository is to provide a HPS pilot interface where the screen will become **RED** if the pilot is too close to the surface or the bottom and will become **GREEN** if the pilot is in the middle of the pool based on pressure/depth.
+This code will also read two RPM sensors and their average RPM out to the screen.

+# TO DO:
+ 1. Make PCB work
+ 2. Test pressure sensors and calibrate them
+ 3. Correlate depth data to color in main loop
+ 4. Add SD card output

 # Pin Connections
 If your desired setup includes the MSP-EXP432P401R, the logic level converter (LLC), the LCD screen and the pressure sensor, use these pin connections below.

+## PCB Pin Connections
+### LCD - I2C instead of serial

+From the Batteries:

+red(4): GND

+brown(3):  3.3

+gray(2): 6.4

+green(1): 6.5

+### Pressure - Analog

+From Logger card out:

+Brown and Blue: GND  1 & 4

+Gray(2): P4.0

+Purple & Yellow (3&6): +12

+Green (5): P6.1

+### RPM - Analog

+From Logger card out:

+Purple and White: GND  1 & 4

+Orange(2): P2.6

+Black and Green (3&6): +12

+Red(5): P2.4

+## Old pin connections with a LLC
 |MSP-EXP432P401R |LLC  | Breadboard | LCD | Pressure Sensor |
 |----------------|--------------|------------|-------------------| ---|
 |`5V` |`'HV'`